 • Emphasize best-class audio performance.

-• UX details to make this device function as a means of reserving, managing and facilitating a smooth hot desk work environment.
+• UX to make this device function as a means of reserving, managing and facilitating a smooth hot desk work environment.

 Problem